-Tulku Hungkar Dorje was born in Golog in Amdo and is known to be the rebirth of the great Nyingma master Do Khyentse.
+Hungkar Dorje Rinpoche was born in Golog, region of Amdo province in Western Tibet, and is known to be the rebirth of the great Nyingma master Do Khyentse.
 Since he was a child, he has studied under his father, Orgyen Kusum Lingpa, and other lamas, various branches of knowledge and the Buddhist teachings of all Tibetan schools.
-He is presently the abbot of Lung Ngön Monastery in Golog, which is quite well known in east Tibet as a major monastery where about a thousand monks receive teachings, study, and practice.
-Tulku Hungkar Dorje teaches the Buddhist sutras and tantras in many areas of Tibet and also travels to other countries where he has numerous pupils His teachings focus particularly on kindness and compassion and he is a heartfelt advocate for vegetarianism and non-violence, and believes it is important to educate people on such subjects as harmony amongst humanity.
+He is presently the Abbot of Lung Ngön Monastery in Golog, which is quite well known in east Tibet as a major monastery where about a thousand monks receive teachings, study, and practice.
+Hungkar Dorje Rinpoche teaches the Buddhist sutras and tantras in many areas of Tibet and also travels to other countries where he has numerous pupils His teachings focus particularly on kindness and compassion and he is a heartfelt advocate for vegetarianism and non-violence, and believes it is important to educate people on such subjects as harmony amongst humanity.

 He has established the first nunnery in Golog history, in which over a hundred nuns have excellent opportunities for study and practice and he hopes to be able to provide a home for many more nuns who do not have a suitable place to live.
 The standard of education being very poor in this region, Rinpoche has founded a multi-disciplinary technical school with the capacity to provide free education for a thousand students.
 The actual buildings have been completed to a high standard and presently there are few hundred students studying there.